 What is CRC?

-Colorectal Cancer—commonly called colon cancer—is cancer of the colon (part of the large intestine) or rectum.
-Colon cancer may begin as non-cancerous polyps, which are growths on the lining of the colon and rectum.
+Colorectal Cancer—commonly called colon cancer—is cancer of the colon (the large bowel or large intestine) or the rectum.
+Colorectal cancer may begin as noncancerous polyps, which are grape-like growths on the lining of the colon and rectum.
 For reasons that are not fully understood, these polyps may become cancerous.

 Different screening options are available.
 Talk with your doctor about what kind of screening is right for you.